howeyc/ledger/ledger/book/src/01_02_FileFormat.md

 represents is entirely up to the user.

-**Note:** Even though there is no support for commodities in the ledger file format, support for commidities exists in the web reporting features.
+**Note:** Even though there is no support for commodities in the ledger file format, support for commodities exists in the web reporting features.

 ### Minimal Command Directive Support